 This trip is ideal for any skier who has already cross-country skied on tracks and is now looking to learn or to refresh their nordic 'off-track' ski skills.

-Nordic 'off-track' skiing is cross country skiing away from marked and pressed trails.
+Nordic 'off-track' skiing is cross-country skiing away from marked and pressed trails.
 There will be an emphasis on travelling, turning and controlling speed in a variety of snow types.
 We will teach you how to use waxing skis, and climbing skins for hills as well as give you tips and ideas on how to manage your equipment and clothing.
 The skis are wider than those used for track skiing holidays, and the boots chunkier, sturdier and warmer.
 The ski hire for this trip is locally based and is of excellent quality.

 This part of Norway, which sits on the edge of the Hardangervidda, was immortalised in film in 'The Heroes of Telemark' based on the true story of Norwegian resistance fighters in 1943 battling to prevent the construction of an atomic bomb.
 Skiing across this wild plateau you will truly appreciate what they endured living in the winter wilderness for many months.
 Our day of this trip is a rare opportunity to fully immerse yourself in this historic event where a local from Rjukan will join our group to tell us about the 'Heroes of Telemark' raid mission and our final ski tour is an opportunity to ski the route the saboteurs took to reach the heavy water plant.